 Heredity.
 Your genes partly determine how much cholesterol your body makes.
 High blood cholesterol can run in families.

 Medications.
-Some medicines, like steroids and progestins may increase the "bad" cholesterol and decrease the "good" cholesterol.
+Some medicines, like steroids and progestins, may increase "bad" cholesterol and decrease the "good" cholesterol.

 How Is High Cholesterol Treated?

-The main goal in treating high cholesterol is to lower your LDL.
+The main goal in treating high cholesterol is to lower your LDL levels.
 To lower cholesterol, eat a heart-healthy diet, exercise regularly, and maintain a healthy weight.
-Some may also need to take cholesterol lowering drugs.
+Some may also need to take cholesterol-lowering drugs.

 Doctors determine your "goals" for lowering LDL based on the number of risk factors you have for heart disease.

-Major risk factors include: age (men 45 years and older, women 55 years and older), cigarette smoking, high blood pressure, an HDL less than 40 mg/dL, family history of premature heart disease in a male first degree relative less than 55 years and female first degree relative less than 65 years of age.
+Major risk factors include: age (men 45 years and older, women 55 years and older), cigarette smoking, high blood pressure, an HDL less than 40 mg/dL, family history of premature heart disease in a first-degree male relative (father or brother) less than age 55 and first-degree (female) relative less age 65.

 - If you have 0-1 risk factor for heart disease, you are at low-to-moderate risk.
 Generally, lifestyle changes are effective in keeping the cholesterol in check.

 - If you have 2 or more risk factors for heart disease, you are at moderate risk, depending on what heart disease risk factors you have.
-Sometimes your doctor will try lifestyle changes, but most people require cholesterol-lowering drugs or drugs to raise HDL plus an appropriate diet and exercise program.
+Your doctor may recommend lifestyle changes, but most people require cholesterol-lowering drugs, along with an appropriate diet and exercise program.

 - If you have known heart disease, diabetes, or multiple risk factors, you are at high risk.
 Most people in this group will require a combination of cholesterol-lowering drugs and lifestyle changes to control their cholesterol levels.